kylebebak/pick-git/README.md

 The public methods whose names are passed to `pick-git` as one of its command line args, e.g. `branch`, `commit` `branch_compare`, etc, are defined in a mixin class in `pg/helpers.py`.

-The package currently has no tests, but I would like to write tests for the primitives and the public methods.
-I would be grateful if anyone wants to help.
+### Tests
+The package currently has no tests.
+This is because `pick-git`'s functions, even the "primitives" in `pg/core.py`, require user keystrokes to return a value.
+Sending keystrokes isn't part of Python's standard library, and anyway Python doesn't seem like the best way to do this, although [this seems promising](http://stackoverflow.com/questions/12755968/sending-arrow-keys-to-popen).

+If anyone has ideas I'd love to hear them.

 ## License